Content modeling

 Atomic Content Design

-Scalability is frequently hindered when critical content is locked inside specific Page Types.
-Decoupling content from its container by modeling features as reusable BlockData components provides several advantages:
+Scalability is frequently hindered when critical content is locked inside specific page types.
+Decoupling content from its container by modeling features as reusable BlockData components provides three key advantages:

-- Micro-layouts and Flexibility: Local blocks allow for the construction of complex page sections without bloating the primary Page Type schema with dozens of narrow-use properties.
+- Micro-layouts and Flexibility: Local blocks allow construction of complex page sections without bloating the primary page type schema with dozens of narrow-use properties.

-- Omnichannel Readiness: Modeling content as small, discrete blocks facilitates data delivery via APIs (such as Optimizely Graph) to mobile apps or digital signage.
+- Omnichannel Readiness: Modeling content as small, discrete blocks facilitates delivery via APIs such as Optimizely Graph to mobile apps, digital signage, and other channels.

 The Decision Matrix: ContentArea vs. IList<ContentReference>